mcmeeking/www.mcmk.in/content/docs/CV/index.md

 author: JAMES McMEEKING
 authorLink: ""
 description: ""
 tags: []
 categories:
   - Documentation
 hiddenFromHomePage: false
 hiddenFromSearch: true
 featuredImage: ""
 featuredImagePreview: ""
 toc:
   enable: false
 math:
   enable: false
 lightgallery: false
 license: ""
 abstract: |
-  Loves learning new things, and is passionate about technology and the open-source philosophy in particular.
-Has been working in the industry for over {{ years_since }} years and in that time has developed from an apprentice to a systems engineer (and technical problem-solver) for the UK's largest medico-legal information provider.
-Primarily enjoys the fast-pace and challenge that the IT industry brings, but is also driven by a desire to improve the world through technology and make a positive difference to peoples’ lives.
+  Experienced tech professional with over {{years_since}} years of technical solutions expertise, designing and implementing complex multi-region cloud-based systems, primarily on AWS, for use in secure environments.
+Fluent in Infrastructure as Code, development pipelines, serverless and resilient architectures, and automation with experience delivering secure and compliant systems in regulated environments.
+Primarily enjoys the fast-pace and challenge that the tech industry brings, but is also driven by a desire to improve the world through technology and make a positive difference to peoples’ lives.

 # Contact information
 contact: